-Icebreaker and BJ Cole 'Apollo For All Mankind'
+Icebreaker and BJ Cole were performing Apollo: For All Mankind.

 He has also been credited with the creation of an entire genre of music - ambient.
 Although this is debatable, Eno is the person who is most clearly identified with the genre and who has made it his own.